 Here is what nobody told you, me or the anyone else about being a support professional…

 Having a thick skin should be on every job description…

-Not only can your boss be challenging, but some EA communities come with their own challenges of group politics, being overly cliquey and so on.
+Not only can your boss be challenging, but some Executive Assistant or Personal Assistant communities come with their own challenges of group politics, being overly cliquey.
 These colleagues, if you allow them to, can damage your confidence, make you question your worth and doubt your abilities as an EA.

 As a support professional you need to be able to put on that armour, pick your battles and focus on the task in hand.
 If your boss is coming down hard on you, try and empathise and remember that they need you to succeed.

 Perhaps there is an important deadline coming up and the boss is under pressure?
 Have received some bad news that will change their mood?
 Or maybe they are naturally quite aggressive in their tone?
 EAs end up being the closest colleague to their Exec which unfortunately means you end up with the brunt of their emotions.

 Having strong emotional intelligence means you are able to identify an overloaded boss and when a situation is becoming out of hand so that you can step in and take control.
 Managing up is critical to the success of your career.

 NB: Workplace bullying is a different issue and should not be tolerated.
 If you feel that you are a victim of bullying or discrimination, you should flag this to HR as soon as possible.

 Your role will often include wearing many hats…

 At different times throughout your role, you will most likely be HR, Procurement, Facilities, Office First Aider and Bouncer to your leader’s office.
 These different ‘hats’ offer you excellent opportunities to immerse yourself into areas of the business that aren’t in your “day to day” role.
 However, this can also be a prioritising nightmare when tasks outside of your usual scope crop up during a particularly busy time full of time sensitive projects.